2026 Ford Ranger: What's New

 - Ford Co-Pilot360 Assist 2.0 standard across all trims, adding Evasive Steering Assist and Intersection Assist to the existing suite

-- SYNC 4 software update on 12-inch screen; wireless Apple CarPlay and Android Auto now standard from XLT
+- SYNC 4 software update on the 12-inch screen; wireless Apple CarPlay and Android Auto now standard from XLT

 - New exterior color: Hot Pepper Red Metallic added; Atlas Blue discontinued